MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/packing-station-not-.md

 ms.dyn365.ops.version: 10.0.19
 ---

-# Packing station doesn't display product notes
+# Packing station doesn't show product notes

-KB Number: 4614615
+KB number: 4614615

 ## Symptoms

-Packing notes aren't displayed on the packing form when the packing instructions attachment is added either to a product master or to a product variant.
+Packing notes aren't shown in the packing form when the packing instructions are added as an attachment to a product master or a product variant.

 ## Resolution

 The system is behaving as designed.

-The current logic for displaying packing notes on the packing form requires the notes to be associated with the shipments.
+The current logic for showing packing notes in the packing form requires that the notes be associated with the shipments.